tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/use-cases/process-image.md

 What must be true prior to the start of the use case.

 * We are not going to have a log-in system for the purpose of an easy-use and quick-access of the app
-* User has a clear image prepared
+* User has a clear image prepared.
+* App is granted permission to access the gallery and the device is connected to the Internet.

 ## 4. Post-conditions